-Jed joined Mayer Brown after clerking for Judge Joel Flaum of the United States Court of Appeals for the Seventh Circuit and Judge Gary Feinerman of the United States District Court for the Northern District of Illinois.
-While in law school, he interned at the United States Attorney’s Office for the District of Connecticut and was a member of the Yale Law School Supreme Court Advocacy Clinic, participating in both certiorari and merits briefing.
-He worked in the compliance department of a large hedge fund and asset management firm in New York City after college.
+Jed joined Mayer Brown after clerking for Judge Joel Flaum on the United States Court of Appeals for the Seventh Circuit and Judge Gary Feinerman on the United States District Court for the Northern District of Illinois.
+While in law school, he interned at the United States Attorney’s Office and was a member of the Yale Law School Supreme Court Advocacy Clinic.

 - Essays Editor, Yale Law Journal

 - US Court of Appeals for the Fifth Circuit

 - US Court of Appeals for the Seventh Circuit